Shopify/polaris/src/components/Link/README.md

 Links should:

-- Set the expectation of where the merchant will be taken or what action will be performed
+- Set the expectation of where the merchant will be taken or what action will be performed.
 - Be consistent with the content they point to.
 If a navigational link leads to a page called Orders, label the link “orders”.
-- Use descriptive text and avoid using generic content such as “click here”
+- Use descriptive text and avoid using generic content such as “click here”.

 <!-- usageblock -->
 #### Do
 Learn more about <a>fulfilling orders</a> at the Shopify Help Center

-#### Don't
+#### Don’t
 <a>Click here</a> to learn more about fulfilling orders
 <!-- end -->